 Discontinued Operations.
 In fourth quarter 2005, the Board of Directors authorized management to move forward with its plan to sell our industrial fasteners operations, which consists of operations located in Frankfort, Indiana; Wood Dale, Illinois; and Lakewood, Ohio.
+During the second quarter of 2006, the Company sold its asphalt-coated paper line of business, which was part of the Packaging Systems operating segment, and reclassified the business as discontinued operations for the three months ended March 31, 2006 and 2005.
 In the first quarter 2006, the loss from discontinued operations, net of income tax benefit was \$1.3 million compared to a loss from discontinued operations of \$1.1 million in the same period a year ago.
-See Note 2 to our consolidated financial statements in Part I, Item 1 of this report on Form 10Q.
+See Note 3 to our consolidated financial statements in Part I, Item 1 of this Amendment No. 1 on Form 10-Q/A.